 - Practicum: 30 Hours (min.
 15 contact hours)

-The remaining hours can include non-contact study hours, practicum hours, and workshops, as well as greater contact hours with lead and primary teachers, and each YTT and faculty determine how these hours are made up, based on the type of program and its focus areas.
+The remaining hours include non-contact study hours, practicum hours, and workshops, as well as greater contact hours with lead and primary teachers, and each school and its faculty determine how these hours are made up, based on the type of program and its focus areas.

 The following is a comprehensive but not exclusive list of topics covered in the Advanced Studies Program/300 YTT at Dragonfly: